ovinc/drapo/README.md

 possible to separate them again.
 Best is to consider them as a single line and instanciate another line.

+- The last Line instance dictates the blitting behavior for all existing lines (blit=True or blit=False).

 ## Cursor class
 ---------------